 Pronoun: He/Him

-Terrence Moyo, is a gay man from Zimbabwe with a Bachelor of Pharmacy from Rhodes University, South Africa, A PrEP champion, HIV/AIDS and LGBTI+ advocate.
-He is an MPact fellow, former EPM from the Sexual Rights Centre in Bulawayo, Zimbabwe.
-Currently serving as a Key Populations DSD Assistant.
+Trust is a gay man from Zimbabwe with a Bachelor of Pharmacy from Rhodes University, South Africa, A PrEP champion, HIV/AIDS and LGBTI+ advocate, and is an MPact fellow.

 Thangeni Potsane